By Lacie Blankenship

 Matching personal dialogues is a good way to approach this.
 As a general guideline, if someone shares about their significant other and refers to them with a specific noun, that’s how you can refer to them.
 Avoid walking on eggshells and match these dialogues; if someone tells you about their ‘wife,’ then it’s okay for you to ask about their wife.

 “Steering away from asking personal questions is a form of bias,” says Lopiano.
-“Make sure that LGBTQ+ colleagues are just as included in personal conversations at work.
+“Make sure that LGBTQIA+ colleagues are just as included in personal conversations at work.
 Ask them about their weekends!”

-Normalizing the sharing of preferred pronouns is a powerful implementation for fostering an LGBTQ+ inclusive environment.
-From onboarding onward, there are many opportunities to do this (i.e.: employee directories, name tags, email signatures, Zoom titles, etc.).
+All employees can join the effort to normalize the sharing of preferred pronouns, a powerful implementation for fostering an LGBTQIA+ inclusive environment.
+From onboarding onward, many opportunities exist (i.e., employee directories, name tags, email signatures, Zoom titles, etc.).

-“It’s nice to see non-LGBTQ people disclosing their pronouns because it’s a signal that the organization as a whole is inclusive,” says Lopiano.
+“It’s nice to see non-LGBTQIA+ people disclosing their pronouns because it’s a signal that the organization as a whole is inclusive,” says Lopiano.

-There is vast room for improvement in terms of LGBTQ+ inclusivity in the business world.
+One of the most valuable efforts in inclusion is the willingness to listen and accept feedback.
+Inclusion isn’t something that can happen overnight; it takes time.
+There is vast room for improvement regarding LGBTQIA+ inclusivity in the business world.
 A key aspect of becoming more inclusive is to stay open-minded, listen to others, and welcome feedback.
 True leaders will proactively look for ways to include everyone and take action when new perspectives are presented.

 “I think it’s important to note that no one is looking for special treatment.
-The only agenda is to ensure that LGBTQ+ employees receive equal treatment as their non-LGBTQ+ peers,” says Lopiano.
+The only agenda is to ensure that LGBTQIA+ employees receive equal treatment as their non-LGBTQIA+ peers,” says Lopiano.